No positions available at this time.

 - For Master’s candidates: a 4-year bachelor degree in computer science, or equivalent.
-Master’s students complete a Master’s of Computer Science degree, which is a 2-year program.
+Master’s students complete a Master’s of Computer Science degree, which is typically a 2-year (24 months, full-time) program.

 - For PhD candidates: a Master’s degree in human-computer interaction, computer science, systems/computer engineering, human-centred design/engineering, or a related field.
 PhD students complete a PhD in Computational Sciences, which is a 3-4 year interdisciplinary degree program.